danielpmorton/danielpmorton.github.io/_posts/2020-08-31-AMLattices.md

 project: true
 ---

 TPMS (Triply-Periodic Minimal Surface) lattices are unique in that they can be modeled by a single equation in 3D space, with surfaces defined as every location within the design boundary where the implicit function equals some isovalue (typically equal to 0).
-An interesting property of these is that when fluid is passed through the structure, these have a very high surface area to pressure drop ratio - meaning, as the flow passes through a TPMS lattice, it experienced minimal resistance yet is highly likely to encounter a surface boundary.
+An interesting property of these is that in fluidic applications, TPMS lattices have a very high surface area to pressure drop ratio - meaning, as the flow passes through the lattice, it experiences minimal resistance yet is highly likely to encounter a surface boundary.
 This is incredibly useful for both particle filtration and heat exchange, and particularly for heat exchangers, these structures can be modified to include multiple interwoven bifurcating fluid domains.

 <a href="/assets/img/tpms/eqns.png"><img src="/assets/img/tpms/eqns.png"></a>
 > Equations for the three main types of TPMS lattices I work with